dasstoni/NAT/README.md

 * Used Sessions instead of Cookies to keep track of user votes

-*
+* Used Bootstrap for simple styling

-*
+* Other gems used: rails_12 factor for production, figaro for storing my API Key, pry-rails for debugging

-* Clone repository -> Navigate to directory of application -> Run rails s -b 0.0.0.0 in Terminal/Command Prompt -> Navigate to localhost:3030
+* TO RUN: Clone repository -> Navigate to directory of application in terminal -> Run rails s -b 0.0.0.0 in Terminal/Command Prompt -> Navigate to localhost:3030
   * Production (Heroku) -> https://nat-david-stonikas.herokuapp.com/